 At this point, you may feel pressured into going forward with the hearing.
 If you are not an attorney, or you are not familiar with the rules of evidence and the scope of an ALS hearing, it may be nearly impossible for you to prevail at the hearing.
 More often, what will happen is you actually reveal information that will hurt your chances in court.
 If you are sure you want to represent yourself, you should consider observing ALS hearings at prior calendars to give you an idea of what will happen and what will be expected of you at that hearing.

 If your license is critical to your job or necessary for your daily routine, it is important that you do your best to make sure you are well represented at your ALS hearing.
-Talk to a DUI attorney before attempting to represent yourself.
+Talk to an experienced DUI attorney before attempting to represent yourself.